PeppeL-G/course-material/src/courses/client-server-communication/laboratory-work.md

 * Learn how to play guitar
 * Watch the movie Lord of the Rings

 The backend for the platform has already been implemented.
 The backend exposes a REST API one can use to communicate with it.
-A client side SDK for the REST API is also available, making it very easy to communicate with the backend.
+A client side SDK for the REST API is also available, making it very easy for the frontend to communicate with the backend.
 Your task is simply to implement the frontend as a Single-Page Application using Vue and the SDK.

 ### Starting the backend
 The backend is implemented in Node.js, and its source code is available in the ZIP file [activity-finder-backend.zip](files/activity-finder-backend.zip).
-When you develop/test your frontend application, you need to have the backend application up and running on the same computer as your frontend application.
+When you develop/test your frontend application you need to have the backend application up and running on the same computer as your frontend application.
 To get the backend application up and running you need to:

-1. Download and unzip the source code for the backend application.
+1. Download and unzip the source code for the backend application
-2. Open the root folder of the backend application in a shell.
+2. Open the root folder of the backend application in a shell
-3. Run the command `npm install` to install all the npm packages it is using.
+3. Run the command `npm install` to install all the npm packages it is using
-4. Run the command `npm run start` to start it.
+4. Run the command `npm run start` to start it

 When you have started the backend application it will listen for incoming HTTP requests through the REST API on port 8000.
 If you want to change the port number, just change that at the bottom of the file `/src/app.js` in the backend application.
 To test if the backend application is properly running, open [localhost:8000/accounts](http://localhost:8000/accounts) in a web browser.
 If it's up and running you should see an empty JSON array (`[]`) on the screen.
 You can also try to use Postman to send your own HTTP requests to it.

 ### Getting started with the frontend
-Create a new Vue application as your frontend application the same way you did in Part 1.
+Create a new Vue application as your frontend application the same way you did in Lab 1.
 Add the file [activity-finder-client.js](files/activity-finder-client.js) to the `/src` folder of your Vue application.
 This file is the SDK you can use to communicate with the backend application through its REST API.
 For example, this file exports a function called `getAllAccounts()`, and when you call this function the SDK will in turn send an HTTP GET request for `/accounts` to the backend application, which then in turn sends back all accounts to the SDK, which then delivers all these accounts to you as an array containing objects where each object contains information about an account.
 But more on this later.

 If you changed the port number the backend is listening for incoming HTTP requests on, you need to change that at the top of the file `activity-finder-client.js` as well (the constant `rootPath`).

 The SDK makes use of the npm package `jwt-decode`, so in the root folder of your Vue application you also need to run the command `npm install jwt-decode`.

 ### Implementing the layout
-Just as in Part 1, change the code in `/src/App.vue` to contain a layout of your choice.
+Just as in Lab 1, change the code in `/src/App.vue` to contain a layout of your choice.
 Feel free to use any CSS framework you want.
-Look through the rest of the sub-chapters in Part 2 to understand what functionality the application will contain in the end/which links you need to have in the layout.
+Look through the rest of the sub-chapters in Lab 2 to understand what functionality the application will contain in the end/which links you need to have in the layout.

 In your application you need to keep track of whether the user is signed in or not, and most likely you want this to be reactive, so the GUI updates on its own as soon as the user signs in/out.
 An easy way to implement this is by having a `data()` method in `/src/App.vue` looking like this: